Social media marketing is hard work.

 Don’t be surprised if…

 - The numbers may be very low.
-If so, just set a bigger date range.
+Especially Instagram traffic.
+Set a bigger date range to see more data.
 Beware of seasonality and changes in marketing activity.

 Related: Here’s our guide to website traffic sources if you want the detailed (sometimes surprising) definition of all 18 Default Channel Groups in GA4.

-Which social channels are sending us the most traffic?
+Which social channels send us the most traffic?
 The best traffic?

 Acquisition > Traffic acquisition report, set to “source” and filtered for social.

-We can do this from the same report.
+Do this from the same report.
 Just change the dimension in the dropdown above the first column.
-Switch it from “Default channel group” to “Source.”
+Switch it from “Default channel group” to “Session source.”
 Then you can create a filter to show just traffic from the “social” medium.

 Here’s the full process: